-And then following that, there is a scene from Beat Takeshi's old Sunday afternoon variety show "Super Jockey" with the comedian/director sitting as part of a panel while this cute and slim announcer chattily handled hosting duties.
+And then following that, there is a scene from a game show with this cute and slim co-host chattily handling hosting duties.
 Her name is Renho（蓮舫）and I may have caught a glimpse of her now and then, and considering from my recent viewings of her on TV, I just went "Wow!
 Was that really her 25 years ago?"

 Now for those folks who have been keeping up with the politics in Japan, Koike is now the first female governor of Tokyo (as well as a former Minister of Defense and Minister of the Environment) while Renho Murata has just become the new leader of the Democratic Party, the official Opposition Party against the ruling Liberal Democratic Party led by Prime Minister Shinzo Abe.